everknow/ex_auction/API.md

             "reason": ["auction does not exist"]
         }

+    HTTP Status: 400 (in case of missing payload or part of it)
+    Body: bad_request

 # Curl commands

 The above endpoints can be used with the following curl commands: